techbrett/OfficeDocs-SkypeForBusiness/Teams/intelligent-recap-calls-meetings.md

 - Meeting chapters divide the meeting into chapters, and meeting topics that allow your users to jump to a point in the meeting when a certain topic was discussed.

 :::image type="content" source="media/intelligent-meeting-recap-small.png" alt-text="Screenshot of intelligent meeting recap from the recap tab." lightbox="media/intelligent-meeting-recap-expand.png":::

-To learn more about how your users use intelligent recap in their meetings, see [Meeting recap in Microsoft Teams](https://support.microsoft.com/office/meeting-recap-in-microsoft-teams-c2e3a0fe-504f-4b2c-bf85-504938f110ef#bkmk_intelligent_meeting_recap).

 ## Supported meetings and call types